 Lend / stake majors or provide liquidity on DeFi

-Buy blue DeFi coins and participate on protocol
+Buy DeFi blue chips and participate on protocols

 Leveraged yield farming